sjp38/hackermail/USAGE.md

 `hkml patch check` receives the identifier of the mail of the patches and a patch checker program to use for checking the patches.
 The checker program should be executable and receive the patch file as a positional argument.
+If there is `./scripts/checkpatch.pl`, it is used as the checker program by default.
 Then, this command fetches the patches and run the checker program.

 For example, below runs Linux' `checkpatch.pl` for a patch series.